-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1986.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Lundine is shown as a purple triangle. (analysis methodology)

 Some of Lundine’s most recently sponsored bills include...

 - H.R.
 5564 (99th): A bill to amend the National Housing Act to provide for the ...